TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 ### Run RepeatModeler and RepeaMasker [TBC]

 Repeats were identified RepeatModeler v.2.0.674 and RepeatMasker v.4.1.875 using default parameters.
 Repeatmodeler identifies highly repeated regions and constructs consensus sequences and repeatmasker searches these consensus sequences in the genome an identified their positions.
+[Scripts, outfile names....TBC]

 ### Get intergenic start and end positions for gene pairs